Danielle McEwan

 Danielle McEwan (born September 1, 1991) is an American professional ten-pin bowler from Stony Point, New York.
 She currently competes on the PWBA Tour and in some events on the PBA Tour.
-She has been a member of Junior Team USA, and is currently a member of Team USA.
+She has been a member of Junior Team USA, and is a multi-year and current member of Team USA.

 McEwan received national-level NCAA accolades during her college years, and joined Team USA beginning in 2012.
-Since the rebirth of the PWBA Tour in 2015, McEwan has won seven titles, including major wins at the 2015 Smithfield PWBA Tour Championship and 2019 U.S. Women's Open.
+Since the rebirth of the PWBA Tour in 2015, McEwan has won nine titles, including major wins at the 2015 Smithfield PWBA Tour Championship and 2019 U.S. Women's Open.
 She is also a two-time winner of the World Bowling Tour (WBT) Women's Finals.

 McEwan is currently a member of the Storm, Turbo Grips, High 5 bowling gear and KT tape pro staffs.

 Early life and amateur career

 In high school, McEwan chose bowling over tennis as her preferred sport.

 In her freshman year at Fairleigh Dickinson University (FDU), McEwan was named MVP of the NCAA National Championships as her team won the title.
 McEwan was named FDU Female Athlete of the Year in 2012 and 2013, and NCAA All American (2011–2013), receiving the Professional Bowlers Association’s 2012 Billy Welu Scholarship.
 She was also named Northeast Conference Bowler of the Year (2012) and NCAA Player of the Year (2012 and 2013).

 Through her junior year, McEwan had maintained a 3.5 grade point average while majoring in psychology.